Governor: Texas gunman said he was going to shoot up school

 The killer “barricaded himself by locking the door and just started shooting children and teachers that were inside that classroom,” Olivarez said.
 “It just shows you the complete evil of the shooter.”

 Police and others responding to the attack also went around breaking windows at the school to enable students and teachers to escape.
-Law enforcement officers eventually broke into the classroom and killed Ramos in one last exchange of gunfire, authorities said.
+Officers eventually broke into the classroom and killed Ramos in one last exchange of gunfire, authorities said.

 The attack in the predominantly Latino town was the deadliest school shooting in the U.S. since a gunman killed 20 children and six adults at Sandy Hook Elementary in Newtown, Connecticut, in December 2012.